Mukhtar Ablyazov

 Ablyazov has been accused of embezzling $6 billion from BTA Bank while serving as chairman.
 In 2015, a French court in Lyon issued an extradition order.
 However, in December 2016, France's highest administrative court, the Conseil d'Etat, canceled the extradition order, on the ground that Russia had a political motive in making the extradition request.
 Ablyazov was subsequently released from the Fleury-Mérogis Prison and was believed to reside in Paris.
 The UK High Court of Justice has twice issued arrest warrants on Ablyazov; most recently on 25 July 2019, and extended to 22 months a court-ordered detention originating in 2012 for a contempt of court judgement.
 In September 2020, Ablyazov obtained the status of political refugee in France.

 On December 9, 2022, CNDA finally deprived Ablyazov of political asylum in France.
+In July 2023, Ablyazov posted on his Facebook that he was ordered to leave French territory within 30 days.